KDS-KDS/DraftySecretDoors/README.md

 Only works on doors you can click to open.
 May not work for doors that open via lever.

-First release may not account for all doors.
-But it should.
-Please report any bugs!

 To Install: Open the zip file and open the folder with you operating systems name, then drop the draftysecretdoors.dfmod into your Daggerfall Unity\Daggerfall Unity_Data\StreamingAssets\Mods folder.
 It's a breeze!